 The advent of LEDs.
 They do not get as hot as an incandescent bulb, therefore use less power and very rarly need to be changed.
 This means massively improved battery life, reduced weight and a much whiter light being emitted.

 Which headlamp for me?

 Bench mark head lamps?
-The Petzl Nao, the Black Diamond (BD) Icon, and the Petzl Myo XP and Miolite are the headlamps to have if you need to see a long way for a prolonged period.
+The Petzl Nao, the Black Diamond (BD) Icon, and the Petzl Myo RXP are the headlamps to have if you need to see a long way for a prolonged period.
 These torches have multiple brightness settings, are more weather resistant and last longer.
 They are what you should choose if you are going to be climbing in the Alps, in Scotland in the winter or if you are going to be walking all through the night, navigating and looking for landmarks.

-Very small and Very light?
-The Black Diamond (BD) Ion, Petzl Zipka Plus, Tikkina and the tiny e-Lite are examples of the lightest and smallest headlamps.
+Very small and very light?
+The BD Ion, Petzl Tikkina 2, and the Silva Siju are examples of the lightest and smallest headlamps.
 They are cheap, have long battery life and fit very easily into a pocket.
 They are perfect for anyone who wants to be able to see what they are doing with their hands or ever so slightly further afield, or as a back up emergency lamp for anyone in the mountains.

 Something more substantial?
-If you want something that is slightly more comfortable on the head for longer or that shines further for longer there's the Petzl Tikka xp, the BD Cosmo and the Spot.
-These lamps all offer slightly more light at greater range than the very smallest head torches on offer.
+If you want something that is slightly more comfortable on the head for longer or that shines further for longer there's the Petzl Tikka XP2, or the BD Cosmo.
+These lamps offer slightly more light at greater range than the very smallest head torches on offer.
 However they are not significantly bigger or heavier.

 Manufacturer websites offer in depth statistics for all their head torches.
-These are the best sources of comparison.
+These are often the best sources of information.

 Distance/Brightness in relation to Battery Life.
 All manufacturer websites will show on their statistical charts how long their torches will light at different distances.